 What can you tell me about them?
 Or were you sitting on the interview call thinking about how you will get your kids to practice on time?
+Or even worse, were you driving, or maybe even eating your lunch?
 Don’t take an assumptive approach that interviewees are endlessly interested in working for you because your company is soooooooo unicorn-awesome.

 Did we mention there will be another offer?

 Sales Recruiting Mistake #3: Rescheduled Interviews are Costing You Money